Modules over relative monads for syntax and semantics: Relative Monads Modules

 \subsection{Derived Modules}

 Roughly speaking, a binding constructor makes free variables disappear.
-Its input are hence terms in an extended context, i.e.\ with (one or more) additional free variables compared to the output. \emph{Derivation} is about context extensions.
+Its input are hence terms in an extended context, i.e.\ with (one or more) additional free variables compared to the output. \emph{Derivation} is about context extension.

 Formally, given a set $V$ ($V$ for variables), we consider a new set which denotes $V$ enriched with a new distinguished element -- the ``fresh'' variable.
 The map $V\mapsto V'$ can be extended to a monad on the category of sets and is hence functorial.
+Given a map $f:V\to W$ and $w\in W$, we call